OlinDSA2025/olindsa2025.github.io/assignments/assignment_03.md

 I am providing some starter code for this assignment.
 The starter code (shown below) can be copy / pasted into your project.

+You may also want to check out the tips and tricks section.

 ## Representing Graphs

 Create a Kotlin class to represent a directed, weighted graph.
 Your graph should implement the ``Graph<VertexType>`` interface shown below.